EtiGotliv/EtiGotliv/README.md

 # Hello, I'm Eti

+A software developer with excellent interpersonal communication, a deep love for the field, self-learning at a high level, strategic thinking, the ability to work cooperatively and cope under pressure, a significant willingness to invest effort to develop and succeed.
 I am a graduate of the Computer Science program at The Open University of Israel.

 ## Programming Languages: